2002 Rose Bowl: Aftermath

+Upon the conclusion of the championship game, many considered the 2001 Miami Hurricanes as one of the greatest college football teams ever.

 Oregon defeated Colorado in the 2002 Fiesta Bowl.
 In the final AP poll, Miami was the unanimous No. 1 team, Oregon was #2.
 The next time that the Rose Bowl hosted the BCS championship, the 2006 Rose Bowl, the USC Trojans would be a participant.
 The 2002 contest was the last one not to feature a team from either the Big Ten or Pacific-10 until the 2018 Rose Bowl, which was a component of the College Football Playoff and pitted Georgia against Oklahoma.

 The game, which was played on a Thursday night, two days after the parade, has been remembered as a low point for the Rose Bowl.
 University of Michigan coach Bo Schembechler remarked, "Didn't watch it," when asked what he thought of the 2002 Rose Bowl.

 The 2002 Rose Bowl was the first broadcast not set at the traditional 2:00pm West Coast time.
 The visual of the afternoon sun setting on the San Gabriel Mountains on New Year's Day is recognized as an important part of the tradition of the game.